1 Undershaft: Design

-The proposed skyscraper is rectangular in shape and slightly tapers as it gets higher.
-Developer Aroland Holdings originally wanted 1 Undershaft to be taller than the proposed height.
+The second design's proposed skyscraper is rectangular in shape and slightly tapers as it gets higher.
+Developer Aroland Holdings, a British Virgin Islands entity of undisclosed ultimate ownership, originally wanted 1 Undershaft to be taller than the proposed height.
 However, the height has been limited by the Civil Aviation Authority (CAA) to avoid intruding on flight paths.
 In addition, the building's crown, which was intended to resemble Cleopatra's Needle, was not accepted by City planners who wanted "a less demonstrative top.
 They didn't want another overt shape".

 The tower is designed to be built 10.5 m off the ground in order to create public space underneath the building.
 To make room for the public space, the core will need to be positioned to the side of the tower.
 As a result, bronze-coloured diamond-shaped external cross-bracing will be required, giving the building its nickname The Trellis.

-A public square is also part of the proposed scheme with 2178 m2 of retail space below ground level.
+A public square is also part of the proposed scheme, with 2178 m2 of retail space below ground level.
 The top of the skyscraper is set to have London's highest viewing gallery free for public access (which could include a museum run by the Museum of London), and a restaurant.

+Construction financing scam

+In 2017, a bogus bond financing scheme supposedly funding the construction of 1 Undershaft was launched in the United Kingdom.
+A £30 million tranche of 9-year bonds was issued by Trade Mark International Limited, a Cayman Islands-registered limited company.
+An accompanying website, www.trademarktint.com, was registered by Paul Mantoura.

+A number of investors subscribed for the bonds, yielding 10% per annum coupons and a capital guarantee at maturity, through Paul Mantoura and his Platinum Associates firm in Brazil.
+However, when investors stopped receiving communications in 2020, Intel Suisse, a financial investigation specialist firm, was called in and discovered the fraud: Trade Mark International never existed.
+The webhost firm confirmed Paul Mantoura's ownership of the website, which he acquired in 2017 and is now offline.